 To help Nokia unburden their CPUs, Napatech designed a compression acceleration solution based on a Napatech SmartNIC, powered by FPGA.

 Results were outstanding: the hardware acceleration demonstrated 30x faster compression time and 40 Gbps sustained file compression for storage, using only 1 CPU core – a massive performance improvement with estimated CAPEX and OPEX savings of around $4 million in just four years’ time.

 While virtualization brings a series of obvious benefits, it also introduces new hurdles.
-The huge flexibility made possible by software (SW) must inevitably be weighed against the large consumption of resources required to deliver the same performance level as in hardware (HW).
-For SW compression, the issue is that the commonly applied gzip format utilizes many CPU cores.
+The huge flexibility made possible by software (SW) must inevitably be weighed against the large consumption of resources required to deliver a performance level that matches hardware (HW).
+For SW compression, one issue is that the widely applied gzip format is overly CPU intensive.
 This imposes substantial speed limitations and drops the overall application performance.

-To tackle this issue, Nokia Airframe Group wanted to explore an alternative approach.
-They had encountered a performance bottleneck related to the SW-based file compression of their storage application and were therefore looking for a HW acceleration solution to compress and store 40 Gbps of raw data.
-It was imperative to Nokia that this could happen on-the-fly, utilizing only a minimum of CPU resources.
+When Nokia encountered a performance bottleneck related to the SW file compression of their storage application, they wanted to explore a HW acceleration solution to compress and store 40 Gbps of raw data.
+This needed to happen on the fly, exploiting only a minimum of CPU resources.
 Napatech was engaged to develop the Proof of Concept (PoC).

 “The PoC showed excellent results and truly underpinned Napatech’s dexterity in the virtualization sphere.”

 Jari Ruohonen Sr. Product Manager, Nokia Airframe Group